 Based on the analysis, it is apparent that long-run solvency surrounding unfunded pension liability, OPEB obligations and capital investment in Pavement Management are potential emerging problems.
-Uncertainty surrounding the level of State Aid and future increases in health insurance premiums remain significant areas of exposure for the annual operating budget.
+Uncertainty surrounding State Aid levels and future health insurance premium increases remain significant areas of exposure for the annual operating budget.
+From a service-level solvency standpoint, the Town implemented the recommendations from the completed Public Safety staffing studies and incrementally increased staffing in both police and fire services.
+Obviously, any increases in full-time staffing will have a multiplier effect on the budget for health insurance, pension and OPEB costs, which is why any staffing expansions must continue to be incremental and measured.

-Financial Strengths and Weaknesses
+• Financial Strengths and Weaknesses

 The adoption of the Free Cash Policy in 2010 strengthened the Town's financial condition with less reliance on one-time revenues in the operating budget.
 In addition, the use of Free Cash for significant capital investment has insured that one-time funds are only utilized for one-time expenditures.
 The growth in revenue from property taxes, which has kept pace with inflation, as well as excellent tax collections are financial strengths for the Town.
-While expenditures per capita have risen indicating an increase in service needs, the Town's revenues per capita have increased as well.
+While expenditures per capita have risen indicating an increase in service needs, the Town's revenues per capita have increased proportionally.